ricab/scope_guard/README.md

-1 and 2 are not meant for direct usage &ndash; for obvious reasons in the case of the destructor and because `make_scope_guard` is preferable than a direct constructor call, as it supports type deduction, allowing a universal reference parameter.
+1 and 2 are not meant for direct usage &ndash; for obvious reasons in the case of the destructor and because `make_scope_guard` is preferable to a direct constructor call, as it supports type deduction, allowing a _universal reference_ parameter.
 3 is required for initialization with assignment syntax (see [below](#moving-scope-guards) for details).

 All remaining special member functions are `deleted`.
 In particular, scope